My Blueberry Bakewell Tart Squares with a hint of lemon are a delicious variation on traditional Bakewell Tarts.

-Lemon and Blueberry Bakewell Tart Squares – An Easy Teatime Treat
+Blueberry Bakewell Tart Squares – An Easy Teatime Treat

 I dream of being the sort of person who has homemade pastry chilled and ready to roll in the fridge but so far, that just hasn’t happened.
 I use ready-made pastry in my Lemon and Blueberry Bakewell Tart for this very reason – the recipe is supposed to be low effort after all!
 However if you want to use your own homemade pastry, please do!

 Prefer Raspberries?
 Check out my Raspberry Bakewell Tart Squares!

 Lemon and Blueberry Bakewell Tart Squares are perfect on their own with a cup of tea or dress them up with some good vanilla ice cream and take them out for dessert.
 They also make a delicious addition to an Afternoon Tea menu.

 Lemon and Blueberry Bakewell Tart Squares – Printable Recipe

-Lemon and Blueberry Bakewell Tart Squares
+Blueberry Bakewell Tart Squares